 County Guide

 Denver County and the City of Denver are the same consolidated government — the only city-county consolidation in Colorado.
-That simplifies some record searches, but the city's rapid growth and high renter population mean address history here turns over faster than almost anywhere else in the state.
+The Denver District Court and Denver County Court are separate systems.
+Denver operates outside Colorado's statewide iCourt portal and requires its own court access system.
+High renter rates and sustained in-migration mean address history turns over faster here than in most Colorado counties.

 Advertiser Disclosure: PublicRecordsService.org may receive referral compensation from some of the services featured on this page.
 That does not change how we describe them, but it may affect placement and ranking.

-Denver County is unique in Colorado: it is the only consolidated city-county in the state, meaning the City and County of Denver are a single government entity with about 720,000 residents.
-There is no separate city government within Denver County alongside a county government — they are one and the same.
-All records from the Denver area are filed under Denver County, and the Denver District Court handles all trial court matters for the county.
+Denver County is unique in Colorado: it is the only consolidated city-county in the state, meaning the City and County of Denver are a single government entity with approximately 720,000 residents.
+There is no separate city government alongside a county government — they are one and the same.
+All court records, property filings, and vital records for the Denver area are filed under Denver County.
+The Denver District Court handles felony criminal cases and major civil matters; Denver County Court handles misdemeanors, traffic, and civil cases under $25,000.

-Denver's population skews younger and more transient than most Colorado counties.
-The city has a high renter rate — over 50 percent of housing units are renter-occupied — and the metro has seen significant in-migration from out of state over the past decade.
-In practice, that means address history in Denver County is less stable than in suburban counties.
-Someone who has lived in Denver for three years may have three different addresses on file in public systems.
-Relatives and age range are often more reliable anchors than the most recent address.
+Denver's most important search characteristic is address instability.
+The city has a high renter rate — over 50 percent of housing units are renter-occupied — and has seen sustained in-migration over the past decade from California, Texas, and other states.
+In practice this means address history in Denver County turns over faster than in Colorado's suburban counties.
+Relatives and age range are more reliable anchors than the most recent street address for any active Denver search.
+For the broader Colorado context see our Colorado state guide.

 Key takeaways

-• Denver County and the City of Denver are the same consolidated government — the only city-county in Colorado.
+• Denver County and the City of Denver are the same consolidated government — Colorado's only city-county consolidation.
+All records for the city are under Denver County.

 Denver County quick facts